jfclere/tomcat-operator-quickstart/README.md

 Usage

 To build a docker image using the tomcat-s2i do the following.
+Don't forget to start docker before.
 ```bash
 $ git clone https://github.com/jfclere/tomcat-operator-quickstart.git
 $ cd tomcat-operator-quickstart